Perpetual calendar

-Such a perpetual calendar fails to indicate the dates of moveable feasts such as Easter, which are calculated based on a combination of events in the Tropical year and lunar cycles.
+Such a perpetual calendar fails to indicate the dates of moveable feasts such as Easter, which are calculated based on a combination of events in the tropical year and lunar cycles.
 These issues are dealt with in great detail in computus.

 An early example of a perpetual calendar for practical use is found in the Nürnberger Handschrift GNM 3227a.
 The calendar covers the period of 1390–1495 (on which grounds the manuscript is dated to c.
 1389).
-For each year of this period, it lists the number of weeks between Christmas day and Quinquagesima.
+For each year of this period, it lists the number of weeks between Christmas and Quinquagesima.
 This is the first known instance of a tabular form of perpetual calendar allowing the calculation of the moveable feasts that became popular during the 15th century.

+The chapel Cappella dei Mercanti, Turin contains a perpetual calendar machine made by Giovanni Plana using rotating drums.

 Other uses of the term "perpetual calendar"

 Offices and retail establishments often display devices containing a set of elements to form all possible numbers from 1 through 31, as well as the names/abbreviations for the months and the days of the week, to show the current date for convenience of people who might be signing and dating documents such as checks.
 Establishments that serve alcoholic beverages may use a variant that shows the current month and day but subtracting the legal age of alcohol consumption in years, indicating the latest legal birth date for alcohol purchases.
 A common device consists of two cubes in a holder.
 One cube carries the digits zero to five.
 The other bears the digits 0, 1, 2, 6 (or 9 if inverted), 7, and 8.
 This is sufficient because only one and two may appear twice in date and they are on both cubes, while the 0 is on both cubes so that all single-digit dates can be shown in double-digit format.
 In addition to the two cubes, three blocks, each as wide as the two cubes combined, and a third as tall and as deep, have the names of the months printed on their long faces.
 The current month is turned forward on the front block, with the other two month blocks behind it.

 Certain calendar reforms have been labeled perpetual calendars because their dates are fixed on the same weekdays every year.
 Examples are The World Calendar, the International Fixed Calendar and the Pax Calendar.
 Technically, these are not perpetual calendars but perennial calendars.
 Their purpose, in part, is to eliminate the need for perpetual calendar tables, algorithms, and computation devices.

-In watchmaking, "perpetual calendar" describes a calendar mechanism that correctly displays the date on the watch 'perpetually', taking into account the different lengths of the months as well as leap years.
+In watchmaking, "perpetual calendar" describes a calendar mechanism that correctly displays the date on the watch "perpetually", taking into account the different lengths of the months as well as leap years.
 The internal mechanism will move the dial to the next day.